mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

 ```
 ## Multi Beam defining

-When a device has multiple beams, that need different Light Distribution files, we need to assign the files per Beam.
+When a device has multiple beams, that need different Photometric files, we need to assign the files per Beam.
 This could be done either as a child of the `ChannelFunction`, or as a child of the `ChannelSet`.

 When using the `ChannelSet`, we can use the DMX ranges from the `ChannelSet`.
 But we are also forced to use existing structure of `ChannelSet` or even create `ChannelSet` just for this propose.
 When using the `ChannelFunction`, we need to also define a DMX range here.
-The requirements for the DMX range for channel set also applies for the `<LightDistribution>` node.
+The requirements for the DMX range for channel set also applies for the `<Photometric>` node.

 #### Option A: Use Children of the Channel Set to make multi Beam assign